wxleong/tpm2-cmd-ref/README.md

 # Testing Framework

-Parses the README.md file and execute all lines that begin with `$ ` sequentially.
+Parses the README.md file and execute all lines that begin with `$ ` sequentially (check the raw format, some commands are hidden).
 Only works with hardware TPM:

 ```
 # Commands extraction